Enriched functor categories for functor calculus: Enriched categories

-\begin{definition} \cite[1.2]{kelly} Let $\C$ and $\D$ be $\V$-categories.
-A \emph{$\V$-functor} $F \colon \C \rightarrow \D$ is an assignment of the objects of $\C$ to the objects of $\D$, together with, for each pair of objects $A$ and $B$ of $\C$, a morphism in $\V$
+Given two $\V$-categories, we are typically interested in functors between them that behave nicely with respect to their enrichments. \begin{definition} \cite[\S 1.2]{kelly} Let $\C$ and $\D$ be $\V$-categories.
+A \emph{$\V$-functor} $F \colon \C \rightarrow \D$ is a function assigning each object $A$ of $\C$ to an object $FA$ of $\D$, together with a morphism

-such that the collection of all such morphisms preserves composition and identity morphisms. \end{definition}
+in $\V$ for each pair of objects $A$ and $B$ of $\C$, such that the collection of all such morphisms preserves composition and identity morphisms. \end{definition}

 We can analogously define a $\V$-natural transformation between $\V$-functors.